42+ Years of Serving Injured Workers in Pennsylvania

 Electrical hazards: When wiring is exposed or not up to code or outlets are overloaded, an electrical fire can break out.
 Electrical fires can also ignite combustible dust or flammable liquids and gasses, leading to compounding, catastrophic consequences.
 Employers should follow OSHA requirements and train employees on how to prevent electrical fires.

-According to the Bureau of Labor Statistics (BLS), workplace fires and explosions fatally wounded 209 people during 2015 and 2016.
+According to the Bureau of Labor Statistics (BLS), workplace fires and explosions fatally injured 115 people in 2018.
 In Pennsylvania, families of workers who have died in workplace accidents are eligible for death benefits.
 The amount of death benefits qualifying family members may collect depends on several factors including the deceased worker’s average weekly wages.
 Death benefits also include up to $3,000 in reasonable funeral and burial expenses.